 In 1972, Director Dr. Paul Droste expanded the band in size for the first time in forty-two years, adding two more snare drums to the percussion section.
 Susan Johnson became the first female percussionist when she joined the snare drum section back in 1973, when women were first permitted to join the OSUMB.
 During those days, the percussion section was known as I-Row, and before that known as L-Row.
 The second expansion of the OSUMB in 1974 doubled the size of the percussion section.
 I-Row now became a row of ten snare drums and a new row was added, known as J-Row.
 The new row consisted of two pairs of cymbals, four bass drums, and four tenor duos.

 In 1987, under the direction of Dr. Jon Woods, the tenor duos became trios.
 In 1988, the 16-inch cymbals became 18-inch cymbals.
 In 2000, the bass drums began using different sets of drums for pregame and halftime, using four drums of two different tones for pregame and four drums of four different tones for halftime.
-In 2012, the Ohio State Drumline switched from drum providers from Yamaha to Pearl Drums, and which brought with it a handful of changes to the line.
+In 2012, The Ohio State Drumline switched from drum providers from Yamaha to Pearl Drums, which brought with it a handful of changes to the line.
 It was the year that the tenor drums began wearing the drums on harnesses worn underneath the uniforms, providing more stability with the heavier Pearl drums.
 During Skull Sessions, the drumline began playing on stands during the halftime music performance.
-In 2014, the snare drums and bass drums joined the tenors in making the switch to harness for halftime shows, blending the contemporary style drum playing and drum position with the traditional OSUMB chair step.
-The OSUDL has seen a fair share of changes in the last 15 seasons, and continues to pride itself on “tradition through innovation.”
+In 2014, the snare drums and bass drums joined the tenors in making the switch to harnesses for halftime shows, blending the contemporary style drum playing and drum position with the traditional OSUMB chair step.
+2016 ushered in an expansion of J-row under the leadership of Dr. Christopher Hoch and percussion instructor Mark Reynolds.
+One cymbal, tenor, and bass drum were added to each sub-section to create three extra marching spots for halftime, though the pregame block of 12 J-row members remained unchanged.
+As a result, J-row has two alternates per sub-section; a pre-game alternate who marches halftime, and a regular alternate.
+In 2018, The Ohio State Drumline changed to Mapex as their drum provider.
+The tenor drums were innovative by using a custom combination of 10″, 12″, 13″, and another lower-tuned 13″ drum to provide the percussive capabilities needed to carry sound across the field, without sacrificing mobility and weight.
+The OSUDL has seen a fair share of changes in the last 20 seasons, and continues to pride itself on “tradition through innovation.”

 The Ohio State University Drumline Uses: